cem-varol/aws-lambda-stale-resource-elemination/README.md

 Lambda:
 - Create a lambda function
 - Upload the source code
-- test the code
+- Test the code
 - It will be failed about execution duration( 3 seconds).
 IN configuration time incerease the execution time to 10 seconds.
-- Test agaan.
+- Test again.
 - Soruce code will fail again because of permissions.
   - Code checks the exsitance instances.
 If therre is an instance actively running code does nothing.
-    If there is a snapshot that belongs to instance and the instance exists no more, this zombie snapshot will be deleted bu code.
-For this reason we should give following permission to lammda function:
+    If there is a snapshot that belongs to instance and the instance exists no more, this zombie snapshot will be deleted by code.
+For this reason we should give following permission to lambda function:
-    1- decribeInstances
+    1- DecribeInstances
-    2- describe snapshots, deleteSnapshosts
+    2- DescribeSnapshots, DeleteSnapshosts

 Lambda Function Permission Settings: